Epidemiological modeling of the 2005 French riots: a spreading wave and the role of contagion: Results

 \subsection{Fitting the data: the wave around Paris}

 We first focus on the contagion around Paris, characterized by a continuous dense urban fabric with deprived neighborhoods.
 There are $1280$ municipalities in \^Ile-de-France.
 Among the ones under police authority (a total of $462$ municipalities, for all of which we have data), $287$ are mentioned for at least one riot-like event.
 For all the other municipalities, which are under ``gendarmerie'' authority (a military status force with policing duties), we have no data.
 Since their population size is small, we expect the associated numbers of riot events to be very small if not absent, so that these sites have little influence on the whole dynamics.
 We choose the free parameters with the maximum likelihood method, making use of the available data, i.e. the $462$ municipalities.
 However, the model simulations take into account all the $1280$ municipalities.
-Results are presented for a power law decrease of the weights and a non linear function $\Psi$ characterized by 3 parameters.
+Results are presented for a power law decrease of the weights and a non-linear function $\Psi$ characterized by 3 parameters (see Materials and Methods for a quantitative comparison of different model variants).
 Thus, we have here a total of $8$ free parameters: $\omega, A, \zeta_0, d_0, \delta$, in addition to three for the non-linear function.

-Figures~\ref{fig:fit_com_idf}, \ref{fig:com_idf_timeline}b and the Supplementary Video 2 illustrate the main results.
+Figures~\ref{fig:fit_com_idf}, \ref{fig:com_idf_timeline} and the Supplementary Video 2 illustrate the main results.
 Figure~\ref{fig:fit_com_idf} compares the model and the data on four aspects: time course in each d\'epartement (a), amplitude of the events (b), date at which the number of events is maximum (c), and spatial distribution of the riots (d).
 The global model with a single shock correctly reproduces the up-and-down pattern at each location, as illustrated on Fig.~\ref{fig:fit_com_idf} at d\'epartement scale.
 One can note the preservation of the smooth relaxation at each site, despite the influence of other (still active) sites.
 This can be understood from the SIR dynamics: at a given location, the relaxation term ($-\omega \lambda_k$) dominates when there is no more enough susceptible individuals, so that the local dynamics becomes essentially independent of what is occurring elsewhere.
 Quite importantly, these local patterns occur at the correct times.
 One sees that the date of maximum activity spreads over several days and varies across locations, which reflects the propagation of the riot.